mathemagica/mathemagica.github.io/README.md

 ### [I'm hiring!](https://front.moveon.org/careers/?gh_jid=1576108)

-Check out [The State of the Union of Political Tech 2019](https://medium.com/@ann_lewis/the-state-of-the-union-of-political-tech-2019-3ec0b2855527) - resistance and innovation in 2018, and the big challenges ahead.
+Check out [How We Hire Tech Folks](https://medium.com/@ann_lewis/how-we-hire-tech-folks-7f36bfec594a) - we're open sourcing our hiring process.

 ## Events
 - [The Great Battlefield Podcast - 'The Intersection of Technology with Organizing and Politics, with Ann Lewis CTO of MoveOn'](https://www.resistancedashboard.com/node/533)